Menopause needs a societal rethink – DW – 03/05/2024

 A new series of studies published on Tuesday in the Lancet argues for a new approach to managing menopause.

-The studies urge societies to move away from the medicalized view of migraine in favor of a broader model that supports women transitioning to this life stage.
+The studies urge societies to move away from the medicalized view of menopause in favor of a broader model that supports women transitioning this life stage.

 "The experience of menopause differs for every person.
 Our series calls for an individualized approach where women are empowered with accurate, consistent and impartial information to make informed decisions which are right for them over the menopause transition," study series co-author Martha Hickey, University of Melbourne, told reporters.